ZEISS-PiWeb/PiWeb-Api/_pages/023-catalogues.md

 {% include exampleFieldset.html %}

-### Add Catalogue Entries (POST)
+### Add Catalog Entries (POST)

-Beneath adding catalogue entries to a catalogue while creating a catalogue, there is also the possibility to add entries to an already existing catalogue.
+To add new entries to an existing catalog you must specify all new entries in the request body.
+Each new entry must contain a unique key.
+Each entry attribute must be listed as a valid attributes in the catalog definition.

-{% assign exampleCaption="Adding a catalogue entry - add the inspector ‘Clarks’" %}
+{% assign exampleCaption="Adding a catalog entry - add the inspector ‘Clarks’" %}

 {% capture jsonrequest %}
 {% highlight http %}